samuelludwig/phprelude/README.md

 - [ ] Add ability to use guard clauses with type definitions, for example, some way to write `int > 2`
 - [ ] Clean up overall implementation of structs+types
+- [ ] Add a "strict" version of type-checking for structs, which *doesn't* accept extra fields that aren't in the initial struct
+- [ ] Make this library usable as a composer package, in addition to the current method of use